rovellipaolo/NinjaDroid/README.md

 If you want to store the extracted files and info, use the "--extract" option:

 ```
-$ python ninjadroid.py /path/to/your/package.apk --extract
+$ python3 ninjadroid.py /path/to/your/package.apk --extract
 ```

 A folder named as the APK package (e.g. 'package/') will be created inside the current working directory (e.g. the NinjaDroid folder).
 Inside this folder you will find the JSON and HTML report files (e.g. report-package.json and report-package.html), the _.jar_ file (e.g. package.jar) and all the rest of the APK content.